 - When all components of step 5 are fulfilled, your community club’s leaders and then UW-Extension staff will approve your enrollment.
 After your enrollment is approved, you can log back in to 4HOnline to make changes to project enrollment (within date guidelines), contact information, and the health form.

 5. Submit the following to your community club’s leaders.

 - Dues are usually $5.00 to $15.00 per person per year

 6. Your community club’s leader will get you your green record book binder.

 - You can access the record book pages on our record book pages or get hard copies at the UW-Extension office.

 7. Watch your email for the bi-monthly 4-H newsletter called the “Cloverline” for information on events and activities and other opportunities going on in the 4-H program.

 - You can read current and past issues of the Cloverline on our website at http://washington.uwex.edu/4-h-youth-development/newsletter/

 8. Have fun!

 Requests for reasonable accommodations for disabilities or limitations should be made prior to the date of the program or activity for which it is needed.
-Please make such requests as early as possible by contacting the UWEX- Washington County Office (262-335-4478) so proper arrangements can be made.
-University of Wisconsin-Extension, U.S. Department of Agriculture and Wisconsin counties cooperating UW-Extension provides equal opportunities in employment and programming, including Title IX and ADA.
+Please make such requests as early as possible by contacting the Extension Washington County Office (262-335-4478) so proper arrangements can be made.
+An AA/EEO employer, UW-Madison Division of Extension provides equal opportunities in employment and programming, including Title VI, Title IX and ADA requirements.